kurtjd/brain-pain/README.md

-Simon
+Brain Pain
 ======
-A command-line version of the classic Simon game.
+A command-line clone of the classic Simon game.

 Controls
 ========